 In the episode "The French Mistake" where Sam and Dean get sent to the real world and it is implied that Sam gets intimate with his actor's wife.
 The Reality Subtext makes this merely amusing, but purely from an in-story perspective, Sam is a rapist.

-In 9x03, "I'm no angel," a reaper possesses a girl named April and seduces newly human Castiel into having sex with her after providing him with food and shelter.
+In "I'm No Angel," a Reaper possesses a girl named April and seduces newly human Castiel into having sex with her after providing him with food and shelter.
 Aside from the issue with dubious consent that is brushed aside for Cas, there are serious implications that April was raped against her will under possession.
-Yet the brothers show no concern or alarm over the matter aside from highfiving Cas for losing his virginity.
-This matter is worsened in 9x09 where Dean and Cas discuss how "hot" April was, disregarding the fact that she was raped, had stabbed Cas, and was murdered by the brothers.
+Yet the brothers show no concern or alarm over the matter aside from high-fiving Cas for losing his virginity.
+This matter is worsened in where Dean and Cas discuss how "hot" April was, disregarding the fact that she was raped, had stabbed Cas and was murdered by the brothers.

-In 9x08, we get to see an uncharacteristic behavior from Dean, who stalks a reformed porn star trying to move on from her past with the sole intention of sleeping with her despite her objections to his advances.
+In "Rock and a Hard Place," we get to see an uncharacteristic behavior from Dean, who stalks a reformed porn star trying to move on from her past with the sole intention of sleeping with her despite her objections to his advances.
 Yeesh.

 The third season finale sets a whole new record by ending with Dean dead and in Hell, all of Sam's determination to save him over the course of the whole season thwarted.
 The season ends with Dean being torn apart by meat-hooks and desperately screaming for his brother over the credits.
 And no one knew if there would be another season because of the writers' strike.